jimdigriz/pipermail2mbox/README.md

        make URL=https://erlang.org/pipermail/erlang-questions/

-   **N.B.** webserver trottles usage so when the downloading stalls, you will need to `Ctrl-C` wait a few minutes and retry
+   **N.B.** webserver trottles usage so when the downloading stalls, you will need to `Ctrl-C` wait a few minutes and retry, this is not too bad as (unfortunately) the mailing list is now a readonly non-posting archive so you only need to do this once

-To read the mail, use `mutt` (or `neomutt`, or any other mail client that can read [Mbox format mailboxes](https://en.wikipedia.org/wiki/Mbox)) use:
+Finally, to read the mail, use `mutt` (or `neomutt`, or any other mail client that can read [Mbox format mailboxes](https://en.wikipedia.org/wiki/Mbox)) use:

     mutt -Rf freeradius-users.mbox.gz